Partner FAQs

 We set KPIs that are higher than most similar national and state programs in this field because we are committed to breaking the cycle of Aboriginal and Torres Strait Islander socio-economic disadvantage.
 We have given ourselves two generations to complete this goal, therefore we need to set high KPIs and ensure our program is working so we can be out of business by 2047.

-The exact number of participants range every year, but on average we support 350-400 Aboriginal and Torres Strait Islander children and youth ever year.
+The exact number of participants range every year, but on average we support 350-400 Aboriginal and Torres Strait Islander children and young people ever year.

 We commit to regular independent evaluation of the impact of our program.
 We have previously engaged PwC, Social Ventures Australia (SVA), The University of Swinburne and The Centre of Social Impact to conduct our evaluation.